jitendrapitchuka/SpringBoot_Kafka_Order_stock_email_microservices/README.md

-# SpringBoot_Kafka_Order_stock_email_microservices

-##There are 3 microservices used in this project.
-1.Order Service
-2.Stock Service
-3.Email Service
+## Project Overview

+This project consists of three microservices:

+1. **Order Service**: This microservice acts as a producer.

-##Order service is a Producer.
+2. **Stock Service**: This microservice is a consumer.

-##Stock and Email Services are consumers.
+3. **Email Service**: Another consumer in the system.

-###On top of this there is a base-domains for Dto's
+Additionally, there is a base-domains module for Data Transfer Objects (DTOs).
+Specifically:

-1.Order event dto will pass from order service to kafka Broker 2.The same Order event will consume by Stock and Email Microservices.
+- **Order Event DTO**: This DTO is passed from the Order Service to the Kafka Broker and is consumed by both the Stock and Email Microservices.